dborzov/serene-audio-mode/README.md

 ## serene-audio-mode

 Tired of dramatic volume swings in modern movies?
+Wishing you could watch something without disturbing those who are close to you?